SudhanshuShanker/PAGS_maker/README.md

 d): QM calculation will be done similarly as given previously.
 e): QM_energy_extractor.py will generate new unscaled files for omega in directory ...
 f): Now running make_omega_potential.py will make files for $\omega$ potentials.
-e): if required, clustering steps will be similar.
+e): If required, clustering steps will be similar.

 **EXAMPLE FILES FOR BOTH WITH AND WITHOUT $\omega$ CASES ARE GIVEN IN "EXTRA" DIRCTORY.**